coq/coq/CODE_OF_CONDUCT.md

 interacting with others in Coq related forums.

 These rules apply to all spaces managed by the Coq development team.
-This includes the GitHub repository, the mailing lists, the Gitter channel, physical events like Coq working groups and workshops, and any other forums created or managed by the development team which the community uses for communication.
+This includes the GitHub repository, the Discourse forum, the Zulip chat, the mailing lists, physical events like Coq working groups and workshops, and any other forums created or managed by the development team which the community uses for communication.
 In addition, violations of these rules outside these spaces may